Prince Balde

-Prince Balde (born 23 March 1998) is a Liberian professional footballer who plays as a center-back for Swedish club FC Rosengård and the Liberia national team.
+Prince Balde (born 23 March 1998) is a Liberian professional footballer who plays as a center-back for Swedish club Trelleborgs FF and the Liberia national team.

 Club career

 Drita

 On 1 July 2021, Balde signed a two-year contract with Kosovan club Drita and received squad number 26.
 On 21 August, he made his debut in a 2–1 home win against his former club Feronikeli.

 International career

 In July 2017, Balde made his debut for Liberia in a friendly match against Mauritania.